Vikaspogu/blog/content/blog/tekton-multiarch-buildx.md

     emptyDir: {}
 ```

-Make sure you have a base image that supports multiarch like alpine or one of [these](https://hub.docker.com/search?category=base&source=verified&type=image&architecture=arm%2Carm64%2Camd64) base images
+Make sure you have a base image that supports multi-arch like alpine or one of [these](https://hub.docker.com/search?category=base&source=verified&type=image&architecture=arm%2Carm64%2Camd64) base images